gitbls/pistrong/README.md

 If you want to use `pistrong` without a full InstallPiStrong install, use `InstallPiStrong postconf` which will create:

-* `/etc/swanctl/swanctl.conf` strongSwan config file for iOS and Windows roadwarrior configuration
+* `/etc/swanctl/swanctl.conf` strongSwan config file for iOS and Windows roadwarrior use
 * `/etc/swanctl/pistrongdb.json` pistrong CA database
 * `~/.pistrongrc` pistrong config file for frequently-used settings rather than on the command line
 * Copies (in /etc/swanctl) of the just-created files swanctl.piStrongInstall, pistrongdb.piStrongInstall, and .pistrongrc.piStrongInstall